 China would bring the most benefit to Hong Kong.
-The central question that Government needs to address is how Hong Kong can negotiate and compete with cities on the Mainlandd for decarbonised energy resources.
+The central question that Government needs to address is how Hong Kong can negotiate and compete with cities on the mainland for decarbonised energy resources.
 While the number of renewable and nuclear energy developments will increase substantially, energy demand in Guangdong is also rising, especially with the continuing development of the Greater Bay Area.
 Government needs to swiftly negotiate an agreement with the central government so that power companies can begin discussions on securing decarbonised energy for the city.

-For Hong Kong to buy energy from Mainland China, whether nuclear or renewable, the power companies will have to enter into PPAs with the China Southern Grid (CSG) or individual power generators.
-A PPA is a legal contract between a power generator and a power purchaser, where the two parties can negotiate the sale and purchase of energy on an agreed price structure for a fixed period of time.
+For Hong Kong to buy energy from Mainland China, whether nuclear or renewable, the power companies will have to enter into PPAs with the CSG or individual power generators.
 We suggest two types of power purchase:

 Negotiating PPAs to secure imported electricity from the mid- to long-term energy market.
-Mid- to long-term energy markets use direct purchase contracts for bulk energy to specify the volume and price of energy traded (Cao et al. 2019).
+Mid- to long-term energy markets use direct-purchase contracts for bulk energy to specify the volume and price of energy traded (Cao et al. 2019).
 These contracts are signed through power exchange centres, with a time scale of a few days, one month, one year, or even longer.
 Customers purchasing energy on the mid- to long-term market will pay the generator directly for energy and pay the grid company a regulated fee.
 This means that if Hong Kong is to pursue this option, the power companies will have to pay for energy based on an agreed price, as well as pay CSG a rate per MWh from individual power generators.

-Figure 5-1 | Guangdong Province's Installed Capacity by Source in 2020 (GW)
+Figure 13 | Guangdong Province's Installed Capacity by Source in 2020 (GW)